Close Menu

 In the power game, one may have to be decisive and brutal to save one’s head.
 It could easily have been Taizong in the grave instead of his brothers.

 Jiacheng’s leadership could have rewritten the history of the empire.
-Who knows if China would have fared well or even survived today?
+Historians debate whether Jiancheng’s rule would have stabilized the dynasty as effectively as Taizong’s.

 In life, fate can be altered and redirected in various ways.
 We can only hope that whatever path it follows will lead to the outcome the Taizong leadership produced.